 University-Issued ADA Compliance Permits:

-Mobility impaired persons shall be issued, without charge, a temporary permit not to exceed three (3) days by Parking Services.
+Persons with temporary mobility impairments shall be issued a temporary ADA permit not to exceed three (3) days by Parking Services, at no cost.
 This permit is not renewable.

 To obtain a temporary thirty (30) day parking permit from Disability Support Resources (DSR) a written statement from a physician must be presented at DSR and must specifically state the need for ADA compliant parking and the time frame for which it is necessary.
 This permit is not renewable.

-Those individuals needing ADA parking privileges beyond thirty (30) days must obtain a permit from the Michigan Secretary of State.
-If temporary ADA compliant parking accommodations are needed, contact Disability Resource Services at 616 - 331 - 2490 or Parking Services at 616 - 331 - 7275.
+Individuals needing ADA parking privileges beyond thirty (30) days must obtain a permit from the Michigan Secretary of State.
+If temporary ADA compliant parking accommodations are needed, contact Disability Resource Services at (616) 331-2490 or Parking Services at (616) 331-7275.

 Campus Safety will confiscate any ADA placard found to be in use illegally and return said placard to the Secretary of State with an explanation of misuse.